Shane Cortese: Personal life

-In January 2006 Cortese and his Dancing with the Stars partner Nerida Lister announced they were dating, then in 2006 New Idea magazine announced that they were expecting their first baby.
-In April 2007 Kees Armas Cortese was born by water birth at North Shore Hospital.
-The first exclusive photos of Kees were shown in New Zealand magazine New Idea a month after his birth.
+In January 2006, Cortese and his Dancing with the Stars partner Nerida Lister announced they were dating, then in 2006, New Idea magazine announced that they were expecting their first baby.
+In April 2007, Kees Armas Cortese was born by water birth at North Shore Hospital.
+The first exclusive photos of Kees were shown in the New Zealand magazine New Idea a month after his birth.
 Shane and Nerida became engaged on 26 February 2008 and later married in early 2009.
 In 2008 Cortese was contacted by a 15-year-old girl that he discovered was his daughter from a past relationship.
 Shane and Nerida welcomed a second son in July 2011 named Jett Patrick Cortese.

 In 2019, Shane and Nerida Cortese split after 10 years of marriage.

 A very keen cricketer, he was educated at Tauranga Boys' College and was in the 1st XI from 1981 to 1985.

 Cortese remains close friends with his Shortland Street screen brother Michael Galvin.